Poeschl/Hassio-Addons/mpd/DOCS.md

 # Configuration

-All other options are ignored if custom config specified.
+If a custom configuration is specified, all other options are ignored.

 ### `volume_normalization`